 Empathy Quotient (EQ) Test (a result of 30 or above indicates the possible absence of Asperger’s)

-Occasionally, a formal diagnosis is requested.
-If we agree that this would be useful, I take the following steps:
+When a formal diagnosis is requested and we agree that it will be helpful, I take the following steps:

 Discuss your developmental history